m

 A Note on Booking Windows

 Popular venues in Italy book faster than couples often expect.
 For a September or October wedding at a well-known Lake Como or Tuscany venue, 18 to 24 months in advance is not cautious — it’s realistic.
 If you have a specific venue in mind, secure it before everything else.
-Dates go first.
+Dates go first as several dream of hosting an Italy destination wedding.

 Wedding photography in Apulia, Italy - In The Fable Cameraworks - italy destination wedding